 The windshield is part of the HUD system.
-If the windshield needs to be replaced, be sure to get one that is designed for HUD or the HUD image may look out of focus.
+If the windshield needs to be replaced, a GM replacement windshield is recommended.
+The replacement windshield must be installed according to GM specifications for proper alignment.
+If it is not, the HUD image may look out of focus.